An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Preliminaries

 \subsection{Adaptive Robust Loss}

-This section discusses the formulation of the adaptive loss function proposed in \cite{Barron2019General}, its limitations, and the solutions to the limitations proposed by \cite{Chebrolu2021Adaptive}.
+This section discusses the formulation of the adaptive loss function proposed by Barron in \cite{Barron2019General}, its limitations, and the solutions to the limitations proposed by Chebrolu \etal in \cite{Chebrolu2021Adaptive}.
 The simplest form of the adaptive loss function is

 where ${\alpha\in(-\infty,2]}$ is a shape parameter that controls the robustness of the loss.
 Accounting for singularities, \eqref{eq:barron_adaptive_loss} is rewritten in a piecewise function as